realbigplugins/client-dash/readme.txt

 1. The wp-admin dashboard as seen by users with the Administrator role.
 The widgets and pages this plugin creates will be visible by anyone with the Author role and above.

 == Changelog ==

+= 1.3.2 =
+* Fixed php error on settings page for widgets.

 = 1.3.1 =
 * Fixed save button issue on Icons page.